-Christian subcultures are an entertaining phenomenon.
+Christian subcultures are an entertaining phenomenon and one can wonder what it means to be a Christian these days.
 Multiple brands of Christianity claim the same Lord and read the same Bible, and yet they promote a set of values sometimes as different as apples and orangutans.

 I once heard a story about a Christian woman from the East Coast who confronted a West Coast youth-pastor, who allowed “mixed bathing” at youth events.
 “I can’t believe any so-called Christian leader would allow boys and girls to swim together!”
 She expressed her concern, all the while puffing on a cigarette.
 The youth pastor couldn’t help but smile, speechless at the irony.